BIVROST/360PlayerWindows/MOTD/MOTD.md

 * POST param `install-id`:string
   Unique identificator of this installation, example: `13bf5143-c542-4126-91db-60ded9f74926`
 * POST param `version-previous`:string
-  The version of the product, used for informing about changes (displaying changelog).
+  The version of the product, used for informing about the changes (displaying changelog).
   Format of the version string is `([0-9]+)(.([0-9]+))*` (example. `1.0.0.123`).
   Version numbers are compared starting from the first element, that is `1.0` is the same as `1.0.0.0`, and `2.0` is before `2.0.0.1`.
-  The `version-previous` can be also null when the version is not known (for example a development build).
+  The `version-previous` can also be also null when the version is not known (for example a development build).
 * POST param `version-current`:string
-  The version of the product, used for informing about changes (displaying changelog).
+  The version of the product, used for informing about the changes (displaying changelog).
   Format of the version string is `([0-9]+)(.([0-9]+))*` (example. `1.0.0.123`).
   Version numbers are compared starting from the first element, that is `1.0` is the same as `1.0.0.0`, and `2.0` is before `2.0.0.1`.
-  The `version` can be also null when the version is not known (for example a development build).
+  The `version` can also be null when the version is not known (for example a development build).

 Version numbers in a request should differ.